-Because of the different results between researches regarding the relationship between obesity and mental health it is important to explore this further.
-More longitudinal studies need to conduct to see the long-term effects of obesity on symptoms of depression, especially in university students.
-Therefore, the objective of this study is to examine the relationship between obesity and metal health among university students in Al-Hasa, Saudi Arabia.
+Because of the different results between researches regarding the relationship between overweight and mental health it is important to explore this further.
+More longitudinal studies need to conduct to see the long-term effects of overweight on symptoms of depression, especially in university students.
+Therefore, the objective of this study is to examine the relationship between overweight and metal health among university students in Al Ahsa, Saudi Arabia.